dullroar/miki/README.rst

-If you also have a "link" field, whose value is a link to the book or other resource, then ``catalog.json`` will include that link, and you can easily browse your books.
+If you also have a "link" field, whose value is a link to the book or other resource, then ``catalog.json`` will include that link, and you can easily browse your books in ``catalog.json``.

     In Firefox,
     the recommended addon JsonView makes the link fields clickable.
     In Chrome, I have not found any json viewer addon that will make a ``file:`` URL clickable.
 YMMV.

-Every field in a meta.json object is optional, and you can add new fields.
+Every field in a ``meta.json`` object is optional, and you can add new fields.
-The only requirement is that inside an object must be valid json.
+The only requirement is that everything inside an object must be valid json.

 * Read the ``meta.json`` files included with ``ExampleWiki`` for ideas on how to document your resources.